 A simple yet profitable strategy and a plan is the ultimate key to consistent long-term profitability because it allows traders to capitalize on their edge without emotions day in and day out.
 Today’s post is presenting you with a profitable and solid trading swing strategy on the 4-hour chart.
 So it is vital to follow along carefully and make sure that all the steps are understood.

 Note: there is one important task we would like to ask you to complete in return for access to this profitable strategy.
-We want you to TWEAK and TEST it with your own ideas.
+We want you to tweak and test it with your own ideas.
 That way we can perhaps build a better strategy with more profits or less volatility.
 Also, read How Currency Pairs Work in Forex.

-If you are looking for a strategy which uses intraday tactics instead, make sure to read the previous edition of intra-day trading 101 here.
+If you are looking for a strategy which uses intraday tactics instead, make sure to read this article on the best trading strategies here.